Permafrost/Tundra/SERVICES.md

 * `$force?` is an optional boolean indicating if the prefix should be always be prepended even if the key or value already starts with the given prefix.
-Defaults to `false`, where the prefix is only prepended on keys or values that do not already start with it.
+Defaults to `false`, where the prefix is only prepended to keys or values that do not already start with it.
 * `$mode` is an optional choice for what should be converted: either the values, the keys, or both the keys and the values.
 Defaults to values.